fligt/read_pdz/README.md

 Unfortunately these files use a proprietary non standard binary file format.
 Even worse, over time the `.pdz` file format has changed several times.
-This situation restricts access to the data to a limited number of researchers who can run Bruker software.
+This situation restricts access to the data to a limited number of researchers who can run the required Bruker software.
 Furthermore, it is likely that we will loose the ability to read the data at some point in the future.

 In order to make optimal use of the XRF spectral data files in collaborative research projects now and to make sure that we can still